The Cribs

-The Cribs are a British indie rock band originally from Wakefield, West Yorkshire, that formed in 2001.
+The Cribs are a British indie rock band, formed in Wakefield, West Yorkshire, in 2001.
 The band consists of twins Gary and Ryan Jarman and their younger brother Ross Jarman.
-They were subsequently joined by ex-The Smiths guitarist Johnny Marr who was an official member of the group from 2008 until 2011.
+They were subsequently joined by ex-Smiths guitarist Johnny Marr, who was an official member of the group from 2008 until 2011.

-The band, who first became active on the concert circuit in 2002, were initially tied to other like-minded UK bands of that time, most notably The Libertines, by a British music press that were looking for a 'British rearguard' to the wave of popular US alternative rock bands of the time.
+The band, who first became active on the concert circuit in 2002, were initially tied to other like-minded UK bands of that time, most notably the Libertines, by a British music press that were looking for a 'British rearguard' to the wave of popular US alternative rock bands of the time.
 They had outgrown this tag by the time of the commercial success of their third LP.
-In 2008, Q magazine described the band as "The biggest cult band in the UK".
+In 2008, Q magazine described the band as "the biggest cult band in the UK".

 In 2012, the band's 10th anniversary year, they were honoured with the Spirit of Independence award at the annual Q Awards.
 Several months later, they received the Outstanding Contribution to Music award at the annual NME Awards.

-As of 2017, their last 4 albums have charted in the UK Top 10.

-In 2023, they were named one of the “20 Best Indie Rock Bands of All Time” by the Evening Standard, placing at #9.
+As of 2017, their last four albums have charted in the UK Top 10.
+In 2023, they were named one of the "20 Best Indie Rock Bands of All Time" by the Evening Standard, placing at #9.